-After a long trip to a cold and and snowy Pennsylvania so that we could visit my family over spring break, I was beyond happy to return home to California, where the weather is warm, the sun is shining, and it actually feels like spring!
+After a long trip to cold and snowy Pennsylvania so that we could visit my family over spring break, I was beyond happy to return home to California, where the weather is warm, the sun is shining, and it actually feels like spring!

 But this warmer weather is a gentle reminder that summer isn’t far behind, and that means it’ll be long days spent in swimsuits and shorts.
 Time to crack down on my eating hit the gym, and make my calories count.
 So I’ll be focusing on lowering my carbs and getting in clean proteins, and lots of fruits and veggies.

 Stir fry recipes are a go-to for me anytime I want to find a delicious way to combine proteins and veggies.
 They are simple to make, and with the availability of pre-cut veggies at the grocery store, they can go from start to finish very quickly.

 Sometimes a simple stir fry recipe with just a few ingredients can end up being absolutely scrumptious.
 Such is the case with my Garlic Butter Shrimp and Zoodles recipe.
 I completely devoured this incredibly easy low calorie, low carb, keto-friendly, paleo-friendly recipe for lunch the other day, and couldn’t wait to share it!

 I really, REALLY wish I was one of those people who could get it together enough to meal prep for the week.
 I get so excited when I see pictures of beautifully stocked refrigerators, with meticulously organized stacks of pre-made meals.
 But I rarely have the time or patience to put those together for myself.